pemattern/cs-strats/mirage/mid-take.md

 3 Players take mid by denying vision with smokes/flashes.
 Other players lurk around A and B to get info.
 A or B take is decided in the round.

 ### Players
-- Player A - A Lurker - ?
+- Player A - A Lurker - No Nades - ?
-- Player B - B Lurker - ?
+- Player B - B Lurker - No Nades - ?
-- Player C - Mid - ?
+- Player C - Mid - Smoke, Flash, Molly - ?
-- Player D - Mid - ?
+- Player D - Mid - Smoke, Flash - ?
-- Player E - Mid - ?
+- Player E - Mid - Flash, Smoke, Flash - ?

 ### Threats
 - mid push